 - American Bar Association (Mid-Atlantic Region of the White collar Crime Section, Chairman)

-- Pennsylvania Bar Association (Professional Responsibility and Ethics Committee)
+- Pennsylvania Bar Association (Legal Ethics and Professional Responsibility Committee)

 - Philadelphia Bar Association